hishambhatti/cbf-rl-environment/README.md

 | Filter Only | 98.3 | 88.6 |
 | **Dual (CBF)** | **96.7** | **97.6** |

-**Conclusion:** Filter-only and reward-only have changes in performance, but dual CBF still performs best.
-For naive, failures are mostly obstacle collisions.
-CBF quasi-static fails almost entirely via timeout, dynamic adds a few obstacle hits.
-Reward Only sees the biggest dynamics swing, where quasi-static is timeout-dominated.
-Filter Only is hurt by dynamic as failures shift from timeout to obstacle collision (10.6%).

 ### Agent / obstacle density (dynamic, low noise)

 <p align="center">